p-hzamora/FluentValidation/docs/cascade.md

 ## Introduction of RuleLevelCascadeMode and ClassLevelCascadeMode (and deprecation of CascadeMode)
 The `AbstractValidator.RuleLevelCascadeMode`, `AbstractValidator.ClassLevelCascadeMode`, and their global defaults were introduced in FluentValidation 11

 In older versions, there was only one property controlling cascade modes: `AbstractValidator.CascadeMode`.
 Changing this value would set the cascade mode at both validator class-level and rule-level.
-Therefore, for example, if you wanted to have the above-described functionality where you create a list of validation errors, by stopping on failure at rule-level to avoid crashes, but continuing at validator class-level, you would need to set `AbstractValidator.CascadeMode` to `Continue`, and then repeat `Cascade(CascadeMode.Stop)` on every rule chain (or use the deprecated `StopOnFirstFailure` with a warning; see "Stop vs StopOnFirstFailure").
+Therefore, for example, if you wanted to have the above-described functionality where you create a list of validation errors, by stopping on failure at rule-level to avoid crashes, but continuing at validator class-level, you would need to set `AbstractValidator.CascadeMode` to `Continue`, and then repeat `Cascade(CascadeMode.Stop)` on every rule chain (or use the deprecated `StopOnFirstFailure` with a warning see "Stop vs StopOnFirstFailure").

 The new properties enable finer control of the cascade mode at the different levels, with less repetition.